- Dog Licks Inside Your Mouth Because It’s in Their Nature

-Your puppy sees you as his new caregiver, and he wants to lick your face and inside your mouth as it would in the wild.
+Your puppy sees you as his new caregiver, so it wants to lick your face and inside your mouth as it would in the wild.

-This mouth licking behavior is also reminiscent of a dog’s undomesticated state.
+This mouth-licking behavior is also reminiscent of a dog’s undomesticated state.

 The puppies would stimulate the adult dogs to regurgitate a meal for them.

 He’s Showing His Affection

 A kiss on the mouth from your dog is him showing you affection.

-When he licks around- and inside your mouth, he is essentially getting a good sense of things about you.
+When he licks around and inside your mouth, he is essentially getting a good sense of things about you.

 He could also be finding out things such as if you have just eaten.

 As his pack leader, he may just be attending to you and paying attention to you.

-The subordinate dog licks the alpha on the mouth to learn things and also show their submission and respect.
+The subordinate dog licks the alpha on the mouth to learn things and show submission and respect.

-He Craves Your Attention
+Dog Licks Inside Your Mouth Because He Craves Your Attention

 If you don’t normally give your dog too much attention, licking inside your mouth might get the attention he craves.